LittleBigPlanet: Gameplay

-The core mechanics of the series revolve around its tagline "Play, Create, Share".
+The core mechanics of the series revolve around its tagline, "Play, Create, Share".

 Play

-In the first two installments of the series, gameplay consist primarily of traditional two-dimensional platforming like jumping and avoiding obstacles to successfully navigate to the end of a level to win.
+In the first two installments of the series, gameplay consist primarily of traditional two-dimensional look in a three-dimensional style platforming like jumping and avoiding obstacles to successfully navigate to the end of a level to win.
 Since LittleBigPlanet 2, the series has included mini-games, including ones that do not follow the platformer genre.
 Most LittleBigPlanet games involve a player playing solo or co-operatively with friends to navigate through a level whilst collecting various "bubbles" along the way, which can take the form of either points or collectibles.
-In-game collectibles can be used in level creation or to customise Sackboy, the player character.
+In-game collectibles can be used in level creation or to customize Sackboy, the player character.
 There are also numerous co-operative parts of levels whereby certain prize bubbles can be earned.
 In LittleBigPlanet 3 and Sackboy: A Big Adventure, Collectabells are also present, being used in various shops to purchase more costumes.